kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 ### Create a state init

 After the above step, we will create state named `init`.
-Delete previously provided state by pressing state and clicking "Delete".
 Then, click the "+" button at the bottom right of your page.

 Fill state with name `init` on "Overview" tab and set a state to initial state and end state (as shown below).
 "Initial state" function is useful for making init state as first checked for flow and "end state" is useful for making init state as the last.